JuliaDynamics/ConcurrentSim.jl/docs/src/guides/basics.md

 Starting a process function involves two things:

-- You have to call the macro `@process` with as argument a function call to the process function.
+- You have to call the macro `@process` with as argument a call to the process function.
 (This will not execute any code of that function yet.)
 This will schedule an initialisation event at the current simulation time which starts the execution of the process function.
 The process instance is also an event that is triggered when the process function returns.
 - Finally, you can start SimJulia’s event loop.
 By default, it will run as long as there are events in the event list, but you can also let it stop earlier by providing an until argument.